This page is about the JavaScript interpreter

 individual hosts using the

-request parameter.
+http request parameter.
 See the HTTP

 reference for a full example.In the WASI environment

-You can make HTTP requests usingfetch
+You can make HTTP requests usingfetch.
+Protocols other

 than HTTP are not supported, and code can’t access the network directly.